pippim/pippim.github.io/about.md

 no ads and no spamming.
 Maybe someday Pippim will make money but in the meantime it is simply a labour of love.

-{% include image.html src="/assets/img/Edmonton  Temperature Nov 21, 2021.png"
+{% include image.html src="/assets/img/Edm Temperature December 7, 2021.png"
    alt="Edmonton Temperature"
    style="float: right; width: 60%; margin: 1em 0px 0px 1em; text-align: center;"
-   caption="Edmonton Alberta Canada"
+   caption="Image Credit: Apple's DarkSky.net"
 %}

 ## Where is Pippim located?